 Do you have a private (bv) or public (nv) limited company, or do you want to start one?
 Then you may appoint supervisors.
-They can form part of the management board, a one-tier board.
-They can also form an independent supervisory board.
-Then we speak of a two-tier board.
+They can be part of the management board.
+In that case, you have a one-tier board.
+Or they can form an independent supervisory board.
+Then your company has a two-tier board.
 On this page, you can read everything you need to know about one-tier and two-tier boards as governance models.

 On this page

 What is a two-tier board?In the two-tier system (dualistic governance model), there is a separation between management and supervisors.
 The board is responsible for the day-to-day management of the company.
 A separate supervisory board supervises the management.
-Most companies in the Netherlands originally have a two-tier board.
+Most private limited and public limited companies in the Netherlands (bv and nv) have a two-tier board.

 Why choose a one-tier board

-- The expected advantage of a one-tier board is that board members receive information earlier and more detailed than supervisory board members within a two-tier board.
+- The advantage of a one-tier board may be that board members receive information earlier and more detailed than supervisory board members within a two-tier board.

-- The (direct) involvement of non-executive directors would also be greater in a one-tier board.
+- The (direct) involvement of non-executive directors is also greater in a one-tier board.
 They are also responsible for the actions and decisions of executive directors in the day-to-day business.